-- Department Awarded "Safety Achievement" Award Recipient for 2022 - Provided multiple training opportunities for officials and employees - Assisted in the recruitment of the Appointed Constable, Pct.2., Emergency Management Office & Fire Marshal - Conducting salary analysis for all county positions - Recruited a new HR Specialist - Conducted our Health Fair with local providers for all employees. - Stay in compliance with our U.S. Department of Justice Resolution Agreement. - Conducted Flu vaccinations countywide. - Continued ADA Coordinator training for ADA Coordinator Accreditation.
+- Department Awarded "Excellence in Safety" Award Recipient, considerable factors of this award are based on annual Loss Ratio of 60% or less, Safety Programs or Accident Prevention Plans and active Safety Policies. - Provided multiple training opportunities for officials and employees - Assisted in the recruitment of the Appointed Justice of the Peace, Pct.
+5, County Court at Law #2, County Budget Officer and many more. - Conducting salary analysis for all county positions - Recruited a new HR Specialist - Conducted our Health Fair with local providers for all employees. - Stay in compliance with our U.S. Department of Justice Resolution Agreement. - Completion of ADA Coordinator Training Certification Program by HR Director - Conducted Flu vaccinations countywide.

-- Make the county's recruitment process more efficient for all departments - Continue to provide leadership training for all management teams. - ❖ Increase employee's knowledge, skills, and abilities by implementation of quarterly department employee training - Continue to work with departments to develop job descriptions for all countywide positions
+- Certification of SHRM-CP and SHRM-SCR certifications from HR Department - Make the county's recruitment process more efficient for all departments - Continue to provide leadership training for all management teams. - Increase employee's knowledge, skills, and abilities by implementation of quarterly department employee training - Continue to work with departments to develop job descriptions for all countywide positions - Transition departments personnel records to be stored in our centralized custodial records files.

-Accountability Technology Workforce Customer Service Service or Processes Intergovernmental Networking Resource Allocation Task Forces Incentives Contract Services ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Accountability Technology Workforce Customer Service Service or Processes Intergovernmental Networking Resource Allocation Task Forces Incentives Contract Services ✓ ✓ ✓ < ✓ ✓ ✓ ✓ ✓